 Paranormal Fantasy

 Supernatural or paranormal entities make this genre stand out.
 The goal for this subgenre is that something classified as paranormal is the main focus of the story.
-While other subgenres of fantasy and fantasy works include the paranormal, a work is considered paranormal fantasy if it focuses on the paranormal rather than just incorporate elements.
+While other subgenres of fantasy and fantasy works include the paranormal, a work is considered paranormal fantasy if it focuses on the paranormal rather than just incorporating elements.

 Arthurian Fantasy